stormtracks/btcsuite-notes/btcd/server.md

 func (s *server) listenHandler(listener net.Listener) {
 ```

+which eventually populates **s.listeners** via some IP4 / IP6 massaging.

-Note that listenHandler is the main listener which accepts incoming connections for the
+Note that listenHandler accepts incoming connections for the
 server.
 It must be run as a goroutine.
 This is how the node communicates
-with its Peers via the peer connections by setting up these connections in listenHandler.
+with its Peers by setting up these connections in listenHandler.